-Natchez, MS - Just over three hours Northwest from New Orleans is one of the South's greatest tourist cities - Natchez on the Mississippi River.
-Visit the National Historic Park (including Melrose Estate, the William Johnson House and the site of Fort Rosalie), the Grand Village of the Natchez Indians, and the Natchez Museum of African American History and Culture, just to name a few.
-These three attractions are all free and open to the public, with guided tours of the Melrose Mansion ranging in price from $5 to $10.
-For more information on the city's great offerings, visit visitnatchez.com.
+Natchez, MS - Just over three hours northwest from New Orleans is one of the South's greatest tourist cities - Natchez on the Mississippi River.
+Visit the National Historic Park (including Melrose Estate, the William Johnson House, and the site of Fort Rosalie), the Grand Village of the Natchez Indians, and the Natchez Museum of African American History and Culture, which is presently open on Saturdays from 10 a.m. to 3 p.m.
+Currently, due to the COVID-19 pandemic, access is limited for some of these sites.
+The interiors of both the William Johnson House and the Melrose Estate are closed, but there are self-guided tours of the latter's exterior grounds.
+For more information on the city's great offerings and hours of operation, visit visitnatchez.org.

-Biedenharn Museum and Gardens - Located less than 5 hours away in Monroe, is the Biedenharn Museum and Gardens, with three museums in one!
-The fabulous Coke Museum and Coca-Cola Memorabilia Collection (where you can drink a bottled Coke out of their old-time soda machine for only 5 cents!), the Bible Museum and Biedenharn Home.
+Biedenharn Museum and Gardens - Located less than five hours away in Monroe is the Biedenharn Museum and Gardens, with three museums in one!
+The fabulous Coke Museum and Coca-Cola Memorabilia Collection (where you can drink a bottled Coke out of their old-time soda machine for only 5 cents!), the Bible Museum, and Biedenharn Home.
 Tickets for all three attractions are only $6 for adults and $4 for children under 12.
-This one may work better if you have both days off, as the museum is closed on Monday.
-While in Monroe, you can also check out the Louisiana Purchase Gardens and Zoo ($6 for adults, children under 2 get in free), the Northeast Louisiana Children's Museum ($6 a person) and the Chennault Aviation and Military Museum, the latter of which is absolutely free!
+This one may work better if you have both days off as the museum is closed on Monday.
+While in Monroe, you can also check out the Louisiana Purchase Gardens and Zoo ($6 for adults, children under 2 get in free), the Northeast Louisiana Children's Museum ($6 a person), and the Chennault Aviation and Military Museum, the latter of which is absolutely free!

 Natchitoches, LA - If you are, in fact, driving across the state to Shreveport/Bossier City, then Natchitoches is just 30 minutes from your destination, plus it's on the way.
 Why stop here?
 It's the home of Louisiana's famous "Natchitoches Meat Pie," one of the state's great culinary creations.
 Need another reason?
-Natchitoches is home to the Cane River Creole National Historical Park (including Oakland and Magnolia Plantations) where admission is free.
-There's also the Louisiana Sports Hall of Fame & Northwest Louisiana History Museum (closed on Monday), admission is $5 for adults, $4 for students, seniors and military and kids 6 and under get in free.
-Once again, there are way too many things to mention, please visit natchitoches.com for a complete list of attractions.
+Natchitoches is home to the Cane River Creole National Historical Park (including Oakland and Magnolia Plantations), where admission is free.
+There's also the Louisiana Sports Hall of Fame & Northwest Louisiana History Museum (closed on Monday).
+Admission is $5 for adults, $4 for students, seniors and military as well as kids 6 and under get in free.
+Once again, there are way too many things to mention.
+Please visit natchitoches.com for a complete list of attractions.

 Gibsland, LA - Halfway between Shreveport and Monroe is the little town of Gibsland, home of the site where the notorious Depression-era outlaws Bonnie and Clyde met their fate.
 There's a great museum celebrating the lives and deaths of Clyde Barrow and Bonnie Parker - The Bonnie and Clyde Ambush Museum ($7 admission) and just eight miles south of town is the highway marker where the two were killed.
 Combine this with a trip to either Northwest or Northeast Louisiana for a very exciting bonus attraction.